ehuss/Sublime-Wrap-Plus/README.md

 Sublime Wrap Plus
 =================
 Enhanced "wrap lines" command for Sublime Text 2.
+This is for the *manual* hard line wrap command (Alt-Q in Windows, Command-Alt-Q in OS X).
+It does not affect the automatic soft line wrapping.

 Downloading
 -----------